AStefankiv/writing/set_up_a_github_page_with_a_custom_domain.md

 ## **Introduction**
 [GitHub](https://github.com/) is a developer platform used to host code, collaborate on projects, and build and publish websites for free using [GitHub Pages](https://pages.github.com/).

 With GitHub Pages, you can turn your repository into a live website.
-If you want to make your website look more professional, you can connect it to a custom domain `(e.g., yourname.com)`, instead of using GitHub’s default domain `(e.g., username.github.io)`.
+If you want your website to look more professional, you can connect it to a custom domain `(e.g., yourname.com)`, instead of using GitHub’s default domain `(e.g., username.github.io)`.

 By the end of this tutorial, you will learn how to:
 - Create and publish a GitHub Page